etienne-graveyard/tumau/README.md

 ### `next`

-The `next` function is always async (it return a Promise) and return an object with two keys:
+The `next` function is always async (it return a Promise).
+It take one parameter: the `Context` and return a Promise of an object with two keys:

 - `ctx`: the context returned by the middleware
 - `response`: the response returned by the middleware or null